 Laura Hinojosa is the Nevada State College Case Manager.
 Her role is to ensure that students have all of the support they need, both inside and outside the classroom, to be successful.
-Along with counseling, support, and guidance, Laura can help connect you with on-campus and community resources that you may need.
+If you are struggling with hunger, unstable housing, safety, mental health worries or ANY other concerns, contact CARE Services.
+Together, we can help meet those needs.

 Rogers Student Center, Room 250